ARTICLE Stephanie Matheson HERO PHOTOGRAPHY Image Glass

 To create a real ‘piece of art’ in your kitchen, you can opt for patterned, graphic or textured glass.
 “Patterned glass uses a combination of painted glass and clever stencil work to get your choice of pattern put on glass,” explains Rochelle Hansen from Graphic Glass.

 “Graphic Glass has photographic images or abstract patterns applied to the glass.
 Then there is also texture glass, which can add real visual interest to your kitchen, especially when backpainted with metallic colours.”

 Once you’ve decided on the kind of glass splashback you want to install, you can choose to have a protective film applied to create a surface that is even easier to clean and shows far less marks.

-Simon Bell, director of Diamond Fusion says: “A protective coating guards your splashback from stains, scratches and other damage.
+Simon Bell, director of Diamond Fusion New Zealand says: “A protective coating guards your splashback from stains, scratches and other damage.
 Plus it reduces cleaning by up to 90 per cent.”

 How much does a hardboard splashback cost?

 A more affordable splashback option that replicates the high-gloss glass finish, is specially treated hardboard.
 This is available from around $80 per square metre.
 Seratone panels are moisture and stain resistant.
 They are UV cured to ensure scratch and chemical resistance, and they contain an anti-microbial silver additive, reducing the overall level of harmful bacteria.

 Costs for seratone hardboard splashback